Overview

 • For DDA LFQ:

-• Upload combined_protein.tsv generated by IonQuant in FragPipe
+• For protein: Upload combined_protein.tsv generated by IonQuant in FragPipe

 • Upload experiment_annotation.tsv file.
 Edit the template file generated by FragPipe; Check here for details.